 - Parent’s place of birth

 Lost birth certificate

 If you have lost your birth certificate and the record is no longer available from the authorities, then a sworn affidavit by either of the parents is required.
 If parents are no longer alive, then any close relative (like uncle, or a close family friend) older than you may provide this affidavit.
-The affidavit must be accompanied with a certificate of Non availability or No record of the birth certificate from the concern district office/government authority.
-If the authorities no longer issue the Non Availability certificate, then you can include this information in the birth certificate.
+The affidavit must be accompanied with a certificate of Non-availability or No-record-of-birth certificate from the concerned district office/government authority.
+If the authorities no longer issue the Non- Availability certificate, then you can include this information in the birth certificate.
 For example, in the birth certificate you can write that the original is lost/stolen or the birth was never registered.

 If the affidavit is provided by the relative, it must state the following:

 - what is your relationship with the relative,

 - how well does the person/dependent knows you,